Westley-Winks/tactile-paving-detector/README.md

 ## Model
 ---
-- Will try a transformer model using Hugging Face
+- Fine tuned DETR model with ResNet backbone from Hugging Face
 - Will try a YOLO model

 ## Future Work
 ---
 - Try other base models (YOLO, etc.)
 - Try DETR with a different convolutional backbone
+- Figure out best evaluation techniques for quantitatively evaluating models rather than qualitatively
 - Once sufficiently accurate: Map Bend, OR!

 ## References